Divinization (Christian): Western views on hesychasm

-The practice of ascetic prayer called hesychasm in the Eastern Orthodox Church is centered on the enlightenment or deification, theosis of man.
+The practice of ascetic prayer known as hesychasm in the Eastern Orthodox Church is centered on the enlightenment and deification(theosis) of the individual.

 While Constantinople experienced a succession of councils alternately approving and condemning doctrine concerning hesychasm, the Western Church held no council in which to make a pronouncement on the issue, and the word "hesychasm" does not appear in the Enchiridion Symbolorum et Definitionum (Handbook of Creeds and Definitions), the collection of Roman Catholic teachings originally compiled by Heinrich Joseph Dominicus Denzinger.

 Despite the fact that the hesychast doctrine of Gregory Palamas has never been officially condemned by the Catholic Church, Western theologians tended to reject it, often equating it with quietism.
 This identification may have been motivated in part by the fact that "quietism" is the literal translation of "hesychasm".
 However, according to Kallistos Ware, "To translate 'hesychasm' as 'quietism', while perhaps etymologically defensible, is historically and theologically misleading."
 Ware asserts that "the distinctive tenets of the seventeenth century Western Quietists are not characteristic of Greek hesychasm."
 Elsewhere too, Ware argues that it is important not to translate "hesychasm" as "quietism".